6 Self-Editing Tips to Strengthen Your Writing

 There are a surprising number of automated writing assistants and proofreading software programs available online.
 These grammar checkers cannot replace a professional human editor.
 However, they are easy to use and can provide valuable assistance during the drafting process — simply type or copy-paste any written content into the designated text box.

-In addition to the AI Proofreader, Wordvice AI also offers a free AI paraphrasing tool, AI text summarizer, AI translator, and AI plagiarism checker to make sure your written work is ready for submission.
+In addition to the AI Proofreader, Wordvice AI also offers a free paraphrase tool, AI text summarizer, AI translator, AI plagiarism checker, AI Detector, and AI Grammar Checker to make sure your written work is ready for submission.

 6. Use professional editing services